HumphreyHCB/GTSlowdownSchedular/README.md

 ### Phases
 Contains folders and files related to the marker phases and the Divining phase.

-#### Common
+- **Common**
-Common class that both phases use.
+  Common classes that both phases use.

-#### Marker
+- **Marker**
   In this phase, we will perform at least two runs.
 The first is a "normal" run—this is a VTune-attached run with no marking or slowdown applied.
   Then, we will conduct an additional marker run.
 This will use Graal's "mark basic blocks" phase to tag all blocks identified by Graal.

-#### Divining
+- **Divining**
   This is the main phase of the GT schedule.
 It will systematically determine the correct amount of slowdown for every VTune block and produce a final data file.
 This file can then be passed to an executor to generate a slowed-down version of the program.

 ### VTune
 Includes files for running and extracting data from VTune reports.